Pirkei Avot

 Pirkei Avot (פִּרְקֵי אָבוֹת; also transliterated as Pirqei Avoth or Pirkei Avos or Pirke Aboth, also Abhoth), is a compilation of the Jewish theological and ethical teachings and maxims from Rabbinic Jewish tradition.
 It is part of didactic Jewish ethical literature.
 Because of its contents, the name is sometimes given as Ethics of the Fathers.
-Pirkei Avot consists of the Mishnaic minor tractate of Avot, the second-to-last tractate in the order of Nezikin in the Mishnah, plus one additional chapter.
+Pirkei Avot consists of the Mishnaic tractate of Avot, the second-to-last tractate in the order of Nezikin in the Mishnah, plus one additional chapter.
 Avot is unique in that it is the only tractate of the Mishnah dealing solely with ethical and moral principles; there is relatively little Halakha (Jewish law) in Pirkei Avot.

 Translation of the title

 In the title Pirkei Avot, the word "pirkei" is Hebrew for "chapters of".

 The word avot means "fathers", and thus Pirkei Avot is often rendered in English as "Chapters of the Fathers", or (more loosely) "Ethics of the Fathers".
 This translation engenders an appealing and not entirely mistaken image of "patriarchal teachings".

 However, the term 'avot' is not usually used as an honorary designation for 'rabbis' or 'sages'; in rabbinical usage, it refers to the Patriarchs of the Bible.
 Rather, in the Mishnah, the word avot generally refers to fundamentals or principal categories.
 (Thus, the principal categories of creative work forbidden on Shabbat are called avot melacha, and the principal categories of ritual impurity are referred to as avot tum'ah.)
 Using this meaning, Pirkei Avot would translate to "Chapters of Fundamental Principles".
 Additionally, the possibility that the title was intentionally worded to support multiple renderings—both "fathers" and "fundamental principles"—cannot be ruled out.

-The recognition of ethical maxims as 'Fundamental Principles' may derive from the high regard in which the Torah, Mishnah, and Talmud hold such wisdom.
+The recognition of ethical maxims as, and translation of 'Avot' to, 'Fundamental Principles' may derive from the high regard in which the Torah, Mishnah, and Talmud hold such wisdom.
 "Love your neighbor as yourself," states the Bible, an injunction that Rabbi Akiva in Genesis Rabbah 24:7 famously calls a "great principle" of the Torah.
 In Shabbat 31a, Hillel, when challenged by a prospective convert to explain the entire Torah while the latter stood on one foot, answered: "That which is hateful to you, do not do to your fellow: This is the entire Torah, the rest is the explanation, go now and learn it."
 (This maxim is not included in Pirkei Avot.)
 The attribution of Biblical Wisdom books to King Solomon (e.g., Ecclesiastes, Proverbs, Book of Wisdom) attests also to the central importance that Jews of this period placed on transmitting the ethical way of life.